-For the qualitative study, we used a purposive sampling strategy to identify respondents.23 This strategy ensures maximum coverage of areas while incorporating insights from a cross-section of respondents.
+For the qualitative study, we used a purposive sampling strategy to identify respondents.16 This strategy ensures maximum coverage of areas while incorporating insights from a cross-section of respondents.

-1. Selection of districts: A few key preliminary quantitative findings were used to guide the qualitative sampling.
-Change in incidence of open defecation was used as the main parameter for identifying districts.
-Change in toilet use patterns is our key indicator of interest and we believed that exploring variation in this would help understand the extent to which the intervention influences toilet use behaviour.24 Based on these indicators, the two districts selected for the sample were Saharsa and Nalanda.

-2. Selection of villages and wards: Within sample districts, two treatment villages with the highest number of intervention households were selected.
-Within each village, we selected wards with a high number of intervention households and a relatively higher representation of marginalized castes (this includes Scheduled Caste (SC), Scheduled Tribes (ST), Other Backward Castes (OBC)).

-The wards within the selected districts that we visited for the qualitative study were: Baijnathpur Ward 5 and 2, Chandaur East Ward 1, Beldariya Ward 3 and Puraini Ward 5.
+- 1. Selection of districts: a few key preliminary quantitative findings were used to guide the qualitative sampling.
+Change in incidence of OD was used as the main parameter for identifying districts.
+Change in toilet use patterns is our key indicator of interest.
+We believed that exploring variation in this would help us understand the extent to which the intervention influences toilet use behaviour.17 Based on these indicators, the two districts selected for the sample were Saharsa and Nalanda. - 2.
+Selection of villages and wards: within sample districts, two treatment villages with the highest number of intervention households were selected.
+Within each village, we selected wards with a high number of intervention households and a relatively higher representation of marginalised castes, includes SC, OBC and scheduled tribes (ST).
+The wards within the selected districts that we visited for the qualitative study were: Baijnathpur Wards 5 and 2, Chandaur East Ward 1, Beldariya Ward 3 and Puraini Ward 5.